ethancowey/FDM-Brand-Game/README.md

 FDM Brand Game
 =
+In this document
+* Running the Back-end
+* Running the Front-end
+* Admin Login Details

 Running the Back-end
 -
 To begin running the server for the back-end open a terminal and cd into the server file